-The Campus Safety Coordinator will contact the local police departments at least annually to request crime data for reportable criminal activities occurring at University locations.
-University's Campus coordinator will compile and distribute the Annual Security Report on behalf of the University.
+The Campus Safety Coordinator will contact the local police departments at least annually to request crime data for reportable criminal activities occurring at the University location.
+SIU's Campus coordinator will compile and distribute the Annual Security Report on behalf of the University.